maxfordham/ipyautoui/README.md

 # ipyautoui

-A high-level wrapper library that sits on top of [__ipywidgets__](https://github.com/jupyter-widgets/ipywidgets) ( other ipy- widget libraries), [__pydantic__](https://github.com/samuelcolvin/pydantic/) and Jupycter rich display system to template and automate the creation of widget forms / user-interfaces.
-The key user-facing classes in this library are __AutoUi__ and __DisplayFiles__:
+A high-level wrapper library that sits on top of [__ipywidgets__](https://github.com/jupyter-widgets/ipywidgets) (and other ipy- widget libraries), [__pydantic__](https://github.com/samuelcolvin/pydantic/) and Jupycter rich display system to template and automate the creation of widget forms / user-interfaces.
+The core user-facing classes in this library are __AutoUi__ and __DisplayFiles__:
 ```python
 from ipyautoui import AutoUi, DisplayFiles
 ```
+## How it works:

+- Make a pydantic model (or json schema) that defines the UI
+- Pass the model to `AutoUi` to generate an user-interface
+- Save the UI fields to file
+- Assign a compound-json filetype to the schema and generate `DisplayFiles` rendererer
+- Use `DisplayFiles` to display the json file using the AutoUi interface

+## Dependencies

-__Note__.
-This package intends to be high-level and thus so it sits on top of many other pacakges and libraries.
-As such, it is intentionally a "heavy" package with lots of dependencies.
+This package intends to be high-level, and unifies many other ipy- libraries under a simple and familliar API.
+Core widget dependencies include:
+- ipywidgets
+- ipydatagrid
+- ipyfilechooser
+- ipyvue
+- ipyvuetify
+- vuetify-jsonschema-form
+- Altair (for viewing `.vg.json` files)
+- Plotly (for viewing `.plotly.json` files)

 ## AutoUi